deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 11 presents the performance comparison of baseline LLMs trained solely with LM loss against distilled LLMs using different sizes of teacher and student LLMs across various evaluation datasets.
+> Table 1 presents the preliminary experimental results on several evaluation datasets, comparing the performance of a 1.9B student LLM pre-trained with and without knowledge distillation.

 {{< table-caption >}}